 Yulu-Burri-Ba has expanded their services over the years to better improve our communities

-The Yulu-Burri-Ba health service began operations in 1984, with a Doctor and Nurse making weekly visits to Dunwich on North Stradbroke Island.
+The Yulu-Burri-Ba health service began operations in 1984, with a doctor and a nurse making weekly visits to Dunwich on North Stradbroke Island.
 Since that time, the health services provided have rapidly expanded with Yulu-Burri-Ba now delivering a comprehensive co-ordinated community health service on the island and in Brisbane’s bayside suburbs.

-Yulu-Burri-Ba is exceptionally proud of the service and support we provide to our clients, now totalling over 5000 and we are committed to extending an efficient, reliable and trustworthy service to all our clients.
+Yulu-Burri-Ba is exceptionally proud of the service and support provided to its clients, now totalling over 5000.

 Yulu-Burri-Ba’s aim is to provide a safe, friendly, confidential and culturally appropriate Aboriginal primary health care services, in line with community needs.